sachinkun21/Customer_Segmentation-Cohort-Analysis/README.md

 - In the Last step, we will calculate various business metrics such as retention rate or Revenue Generated with respect to each Cohort and build a Cohort Chart using Heatmap to represent the results.

-- The final outcome i.e. The Cohort Chart will look like this: